Paco Rabanne 1 Million vs Invictus — Price & Value Comparison

 The EDT vs EDP Question

 Both come in multiple concentrations.
-The EDP versions are pricier but deliver more longevity and depth.
+The EDP versions are pricier but deliver more depth and richness.

 1 Million EDP (sometimes called 1 Million Lucky): different enough from the EDT that it's almost a separate fragrance.
 The EDP leans sweeter and richer.
 If you love 1 Million EDT, try the EDP before assuming you'll love it equally.

 Invictus Parfum: richer and woodier than the EDT.
-A genuine upgrade that performs significantly better.
+A genuine upgrade for fans of the original.
 Worth the extra cost if Invictus is your fragrance.

 Comparison Table